sm107-uiuc/fetch-backend/README.md

 4. Only valid inputs are assumed for each payer. ie
    1. No negative points can appear first ( as per timestamp ) as it is not possible to return points to the payer without them contributing first.
    2. Sum of negative points is assumed to always be greater than the sum of positive points per payer.
-5. **Considering the timeframe, no unit tests have been written for this function.
+5. **Considering the timeframe, not ALL POSSIBLE unit tests have been written for this function.
 Ideally the above cases should have a unit test case associated with it.**

 ## Setup instructions